Use the following menu options to navigate the Skylar One user interface:

 Debugging a Process and Viewing Debug Logs

-When you debug a process, you tell SL1 to use verbose logging for that process.
-You can then view SL1 log file to view the logs.
+When you debug a process, you tell Skylar One to use verbose logging for that process.
+You can then view Skylar One log file to view the logs.

 There might be circumstances where you have narrowed down a problem to a specific ScienceLogic process (for example, based on an error message or event).
 When this happens, you might find it helpful to turn on debugging for that process and view the debug logs.

-ScienceLogic recommends that you enable the debug option only while troubleshooting a problem and that you then immediately turn off debugging when you have completed troubleshooting.
-Don't leave the debug option enabled during normal operation of SL1.
-When you turn on debugging, SL1 will run significantly more slowly.
+ScienceLogic recommends that you enable the debug option only while troubleshooting a problem while working with ScienceLogic Support or while following a troubleshooting guide, and that you then immediately turn off debugging when you have completed troubleshooting.
+Do not leave the debug option enabled during normal operation of Skylar One.
+When you turn on debugging, Skylar One will run significantly more slowly.

 To enable the debug option for a process: